flectra-hq/flectra/addons/point_of_sale/README.md

 A super clean user interface
 ----------------------------

-### Simple and beautifull
+### Simple and beautiful

 Say goodbye to ugly, outdated POS software and enjoy the Odoo web interface designed for modern retailer.

 ### Designed for Productivity

-Whether it's for a restaurant or a shop, you can activate the multiple tickets in parallel to not make your customers wait.
+Whether it's for a restaurant or a shop, you can activate the multiple orders in parallel to not make your customers wait.

 ### Blazing fast search

-Scan products, browse through hierarchical categories, or get quick information about products with the blasting fast filter accross all your products.
+Scan products, browse through hierarchical categories, or get quick information about products with the blasting fast filter across all your products.

 Integrated Inventory Management
 -------------------------------

-Consolidate all your sales channels in real time: stores, ecommerce, sales teams.
+Consolidate all your Sales Teams in real time: stores, ecommerce, sales teams.
 Get real time control of the inventory and accurate forecasts to manage procurements.